kedro-org/kedro/docs/source/deployment/amazon_emr_serverless.md

 ### Infrastructure

 1. **Create a private repository in ECR**.
-See details on how to do so [here](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html).
+See details on how to do so [in the AWS documentation](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html).
 You can use the default settings.
 This repository will be used to upload the EMR Serverless custom image.

 2. **Create an EMR Studio**.